 The University of Stuttgart is committed to ensuring equal opportunities for men and women both during their studies and in the field of science as a whole.

-To implement the "research-oriented equal opportunities standards", the German Research Foundation has established the Gender Consulting Standards at the University of Stuttgart.
+To implement the „research-oriented equal opportunities standards” of the German Research Foundation, the University of Stuttgart hast established the Service Gender Consulting.
 This service helps scientists to incorporate gender aspects into their research projects.
 Furthermore, managers will be supported in the integration of equal opportunity principles in their management portfolio.

 Internationalization is one of the University of Stuttgart's strategic goals.
 The university has established global partnerships ensure the development of a comprehensive teaching and research network.
 The numerous projects on offer help students, researchers and refugees get a good start in Germany.